Recommended evidence-based resources: Systematic reviews, clinical guidelines and toolkits

 - Cameron ID, Gillespie LD, Robertson MC et al. 2012.
 Interventions for preventing falls in older people in care facilities and hospitals.
 Cochrane Database of Systematic Reviews (12): CD005465.

-These 10 Topics resources (overview below) have been updated in August 2017 (peer-reviewed by a panel of experts) and will be updated approximately every three years (or more frequently if major new evidence is published).
+The 10 Topics resources (overview below) were updated in August 2017 (peer-reviewed by a panel of experts).
+They will be updated approximately every three years (or more often if major new evidence is published).

 In the community

-A medicine use review is recommended, including review for inappropriate polypharmacy and falls-risk-increasing drugs (see Falls Topic 8).
+A medicine optimisation review is recommended, including review for inappropriate polypharmacy and falls-risk-increasing drugs (see Topic 8).

-Balance and strength exercises prevent falls (See Falls Topic 9).
+Balance and strength exercises prevent falls (See Topic 9).

-Falls prevention requires an integrated multidisciplinary system-wide approach (see Falls Topic 10).
+Falls prevention requires an integrated multidisciplinary system-wide approach (see Topic 10).

 - American Geriatrics Society/British Geriatrics Society Clinical Practice Guideline: Prevention of Falls in Older Persons (2010).

 - The Australian and New Zealand Hip Fracture Registry Steering Group.
+2014.
 Australian and New Zealand Guideline for Hip Fracture Care: Improving Outcomes in Hip Fracture Management of Adults.
-Sydney: Australian and New Zealand Hip Fracture Registry Steering Group (2014).
+Sydney: Australian and New Zealand Hip Fracture Registry Steering Group.

 - Osteoporosis New Zealand.
-Clinical Standards for Fracture Liaison Services in New Zealand: Osteoporosis New Zealand (2016).
+2016.
+Clinical Standards for Fracture Liaison Services in New Zealand.
+Wellington: Osteoporosis New Zealand.

 - Osteoporosis New Zealand.
-Guidance on the Diagnosis and Management of Osteoporosis in New Zealand: Osteoporosis New Zealand (2017).
+2017.
+Guidance on the Diagnosis and Management of Osteoporosis in New Zealand.
+Wellington: Osteoporosis New Zealand.

 - Crandall M, Duncan T, Mallat A, et al. 2016.
 Prevention of fall-related injuries in the elderly: An Eastern Association for the Surgery of Trauma practice management guideline.
 Journal of Trauma and Acute Care Surgery 81(1): 196–206.